adribarillas97-prog/SOC-Project-Malicious-Traffic-Analysis-with-Wireshark/README.md

 6. What is the likely domain name for the fake Google Authenticator page?
 google-authenticator.burleson

-7. What are the IP addresses used for C2 serv
+7. What are the IP addresses used for C2 servers for this infection?
+[External IP with 13,546 packets]

 ----